gree2/gree2.github.com/_posts/2015-04-17-apache-spark-with-python-notebook-on-mac.md

 ### first thing first

-* this tutorial if from [installing and running spark with python notebook on mac](http://amodernstory.com/2015/03/05/installing-and-running-spark-with-python-notebook-on-mac/)
+* this tutorial if from [reference installing and running spark with python notebook on mac](http://amodernstory.com/2015/03/05/installing-and-running-spark-with-python-notebook-on-mac/)

 * to use spark we need to configure the hadoop eco system of yarn and hdfs

-* this can be done following [installing hadoop on yosemite](http://amodernstory.com/2014/09/23/installing-hadoop-on-mac-osx-yosemite/) and my [post]({% post_url 2015-04-17-apache-hadoop-on-mac-osx-yosemite %})
+* this can be done following [reference installing hadoop on yosemite](http://amodernstory.com/2014/09/23/installing-hadoop-on-mac-osx-yosemite/) and my [post apache hadoop on mac osx yosemite]({% post_url 2015-04-17-apache-hadoop-on-mac-osx-yosemite %})

 ### install homebrew

-* found here [http://brew.sh/](http://brew.sh/) or `paste` this `inside the terminal`
+* found here [reference http://brew.sh/](http://brew.sh/) or `paste` this `inside the terminal`

             ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"